elastic/elastic-otel-node/packages/opentelemetry-node/docs/metrics.md

   measures how much memory the process is allocating.

-If your service is instrumented EDOT Node.js, or a custom instrumentation that includes the packages mentioned above, Kibana will display them as part of the [service metrics](https://www.elastic.co/guide/en/observability/current/apm-metrics.html) in its UI.
+If your service is instrumented by EDOT Node.js, or by custom instrumentation that includes the packages mentioned above, Kibana will display them as part of the [service metrics](https://www.elastic.co/guide/en/observability/current/apm-metrics.html) in its UI.